 Engage with users using multiple channels like email, push notifications, in-app notifications, retargeting on social channels, etc. The channel selection should be made based on the stage of a user journey and communication that is being delivered.

-How to Improve Mobile User Engagement Taking Care of App Retention?
+How to Improve Mobile App User Engagement Taking Care of App Retention?

 The longer you are able to retain a user, the more chances you have to increase user LTV (Lifetime Value).
-So here are a few practices that will help to increase your mobile app user retention and eventually improve overall mobile user engagement.
+So here are a few practices that will help you increase mobile app user retention and eventually improve overall mobile app user engagement.

 1. Ongoing onboarding